AlabamaASRL/asset_asrl/doc/examples/MultiTarg.rst

 true anomaly :code:`thetadeg`.
 This is also the case for :code:`MakeCircTraj`, which will call :code:`MakeCircIG` when it is determining the initial states of the spacecraft.
 To simplify our design flow, :code:`MakeCircTraj` initializes the ode for each spacecraft, through the ASSET optimal control interface and integrates the trajectory out for the given time :code:`tf` (:code:`n` determines the number of points to use for the output trajectory).
-:code:`MakeCircTraj` returns the integrated trajectory for the time tf, and will have a number of states equal to n.
+:code:`MakeCircTraj` returns the integrated trajectory for the time :code:`tf`, and will have a number of states equal to :code:`n`.

 Now, we have our dynamics, as well as a method to produce initial guesses for the multi-spacecraft optimization problem.
 The next step to do is to define a function to wrap our optimization calls in.
-This is similar to what we have done in the previous Zermelo problem example, except now we will have an extra Link Constraint that will enforce that each final states of the spacecraft must be equal to a desired free state that we will add.
+This is similar to what we have done in the previous example, :ref:`Zermelo's Problem`, except now we will have an extra LinkConstraint that will enforce that each final states of the spacecraft must be equal to a desired free state that we will add.
 For now we will show the function that handles all this in three sections, with the final full function definition at the end of the example.

 .. code-block:: python